Vaasel-Fellowship/Mobile-Dev-Week-1/README.md

 # Mobile-Dev-Week-1
 Introduction to Flutter and Dart

+## How to Submit
+1. Add code in the submission folder: Place all the relevant code files in the submission folder provided for the project.
+This may include source code files, configuration files, and any other necessary files required to run your project.
+2. Describe your project in the readme file: Create a readme.md file in the submission folder and provide a clear and concise description of your project.
+Include details such as the project's purpose, functionality, features, and any important instructions or dependencies required to run the project successfully.
+3. Add Screenshots: Include screenshots or images in the readme file to visually represent your project.
+These screenshots can showcase the user interface, different features, or any other relevant aspects of your project that you want to highlight.
+4. Create a GitHub repository: Create a new repository in your own GitHub account.
+This repository will serve as a version-controlled storage for your project code and readme file.
+5. Upload code and readme file to the repository: Upload all the code files and the readme.md file to the newly created GitHub repository.
+Make sure to maintain the folder structure and file organization similar to the submission folder.
+6. Add the repository link to the course submission folder readme file: Finally, open the course submission folder readme file and edit it to include the link to your GitHub repository.
+This way, the instructors or evaluators can easily access and review your project.

 ## Week 1: Introduction to Flutter and Dart
 ### Day 1 & 2:
 1. Learn about Flutter and its advantages. (https://youtu.be/sNtuTPyrTNU)